Joaogbr/contiki-ng-MvmtOF/README.md

 ## Platform

-This project is implemented on top of Contiki-NG, an open-source operating system for IoT devices.
+This project is implemented on top of Contiki-NG (https://github.com/contiki-ng/contiki-ng), an open-source operating system for IoT devices.